Wildlife of Angola: Flora

 Angola had a 2018 Forest Landscape Integrity Index mean score of 8.35/10, ranking it 23rd globally out of 172 countries.
-In Angola forest cover is around 53% of the total land area, equivalent to 66,607,380 hectares (ha) of forest in 2020, down from 79,262,780 hectares (ha) in 1990.
-In 2020, naturally regenerating forest covered 65,800,190 hectares (ha) and planted forest covered 807,200 hectares (ha).
+In Angola forest cover is around 53% of the total land area, equivalent to 66,607,380 ha of forest in 2020, down from 79,262,780 ha in 1990.
+In 2020, naturally regenerating forest covered 65,800,190 ha and planted forest covered 807,200 ha.
 Of the naturally regenerating forest 40% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and around 3% of the forest area was found within protected areas.
 For the year 2015, 100% of the forest area was reported to be under public ownership.

 The southern and central coasts include the welwitschia, a primitive conifer.
 The grassy savanna around Lobito includes baobab and euphorbia trees.

 The Huambo, Benguela and Huíla provinces are home to montane forest with rare flora.

 The grassy savanna in the north includes miombo woodland and some evergreen forest.